hchiba1/smart-measure/README.md

 - 10 <= Temp < 40: 1
 - Temp >= 40, Temp < 10 :2

-Accordingly, the obtained VH may have error to some extent.
+Accordingly, the obtained VH may also have error to some extent.